-a total of 52 student handouts, with removable masters for copying, including a prayer service and additional readings for each chapter.
+a total of fifty-two student handouts, with removable masters for copying, including a prayer service and additional readings for each chapter

 The teaching manual contains the following additional resources:

-sample test questions, which are also available free of charge in editable format.
+sample test questions, also available free of charge in editable format

 More activities are suggested in the manual than a teacher could use in a semester.
 This wide selection allows teachers to choose the activities that are best suited to their students.

-Holy Terrors and Gentle Souls: Stories About the Saints is a collection of 10 short stories for young adults.
-These stories bring to life the real struggles of 10 beloved saints and Christian heroes, inviting readers to reflect on how, throughout Church history, the Holy Spirit has called people to become more than they ever thought they could be.
-The companion leader's guide includes cross-references to themes covered in the student text The Catholic Church: Journey, Wisdom, and Mission.
+Additional resource: Holy Terrors and Gentle Souls: Stories About the Saints is a collection of ten short stories for young adults.
+These stories bring to life the real struggles of ten beloved saints and Christian heroes, inviting readers to reflect on how, throughout Church history, the Holy Spirit has called people to become more than they ever thought they could be.
+The companion leader's guide includes cross references to themes covered in the student text The Catholic Church: Journey, Wisdom, and Mission.